dwarvesf/playground/Engineering/Frontend/CSS Container Queries.md

 ## The Problem With Media Queries

-  When we want to create a responsive layout, we usually use media queries.
-Media queries are a great tool for creating responsive layouts.
-However, they have some limitations.
-For example, we can't use media queries to style a component based on its parent width.
-We can only use media queries to style the entire page.
-This is a problem because we can't create responsive components.
-We can only create responsive pages.
+When we want to create a responsive layout, we can use media queries to adjust styles based on the screen size of the device viewing our site.
+However, media queries have some limitations.
+For example, we cannot use them to style individual components based on their parent's width; we can only adjust the entire page.
+This is problematic because we cannot create responsive components; only responsive pages.

 ## What is Container Queries?

-  Container Queries allows us to style elements according to the size of a container element.
-It is similar to a Media Queries, except it evaluates against the size of a container instead of the size of the viewport.
+The CSS3 property "container queries" allows us to style elements based on the size of a container.
+It is similar to a Media Query, except it evaluates against the size of a container instead of the size of the viewport.

 ## How to use Container Queries?